maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

         *omitted*
       }

-As you can see it is very similar to what we created manually except Susy calculates all the breakpoints based on the grid we defined and the following formula:
+As you can see it is very similar to what we created manually except Susy calculates all the breakpoints for us based on the total columns for each breakpoint we defined and the following formula:

 ($total-columns x $column-width) + (($total-columns - 1) x $gutter-width)

 (12 x 4em) + ((12 - 1) x 1em) = 59em

-...and remember that since we're using a base font size of 16px, if you multiply the em's value by that number you will get the equivalent breakpoints in pixels:
+Since we're using a base font size of 16px, if you multiply the em's value by 16 you will get the equivalent breakpoints in pixels:

 -  2 columns:  9em x 16px = 144px
 -  3 columns: 14em x 16px = 224px